gta-chaos-mod/Trilogy-ASI-Script/README.md

 Simple:
 1. Start the game
 2. Launch the corresponding `Trilogy Chaos Mod.exe`
-3. Now you have 2 options:
-	1. Either press `Auto-Start` in the GUI, which will make it wait for you starting a new game and skipping the first cutscene (just like the autosplitter when doing a speedrun)
-	2. Or you just press `Start` right away
+3. Simply press `Start`
+	1. If you want to have the timer start automatically when you **start a new game**, make sure to tick the `Auto-Start` checkbox in the top right.
 4. Suffer

 # Is there a list of all effects?